-The party that acts as an itermediary in the transaction.
-They are usually a qualified intermediaries who assist in like kind exchanges.
+The party that acts as an intermediary in the transaction.
+They are usually a qualified intermediary who assists in like kind exchanges.

 The initial amount paid for a property, plus money spent improving the property, minus depreciation